openhab/openhabian/docs/openhabian.md

 We provide code that is reported "as-is" to run on Ubuntu but we do **not support Ubuntu** so please don't open issues for this (PRs then again are welcome).
 Several optional components such as WireGuard or Homegear are known to expose problems on Ubuntu.

-We expect you to use the current stable distribution `bullseye` for Debian (x86).
-The current Raspberry Pi image is based on this, too.
+You need to use the `bullseye` distribution for Debian (x86).

-To install openHABian on anything older or newer may work or not. `bookworm` may work but it is not yet supported.
-If you do and encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.
-Note: With openHAB 4 and Java 17, `buster` is no longer reported.
-There'll be issues when you upgrade Java 11->17 on `buster` so upgrade your OS to `bullseye` before attempting to upgrade openHAB.
+Note with openHAB 4 and Java 17, `buster` is no longer reported and there'll be issues when you attempt upgrading Java 11->17 on `buster` so move to `bullseye` before attempting to upgrade openHAB to version 4.
+Should you still be running an older distribution, we recommend not to upgrade the distro but to re-install and import your config instead.
+`bookworm` is not yet fully supported.
+There's known issues at least with a Wi-Fi setup.

 ### 64 bit?
-RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
+RPi 3 and newer have a 64 bit processor.
+There's openHABian images available in both, 32 and 64 bit.
+We recommend to use the 64 bit version if your RPi has 2 GB or more of RAM, else you should stay with the 32bit version.
+Generally speaking, OH is neither CPU challenging nor limited by it and as such does not benefit from 64bit improvements, with one notable exception with JS rules where the 64bit version runs significantly faster.
-Be aware that running in 64 bit has no relevant advantages but a major drawback: increased memory usage.
-That is not a good idea on a heavily memory constrained platform like a RPi.
+Be aware, however, that running in 64 bit always has a major drawback: increased memory usage.
+That is not a good idea on heavily memory constrained platforms like RPi and NUCs.
+Ensure you have a mimimum of 2 GB, 4 will put you on the safe side.

-On x86 hardware, 64 bit is the standard.
+On x86 hardware, it's all 64 bit but that again increases memory usage.
+A NUC to run on should have no less than 8 GB.

 ### Networking
 You need to prepare your local network so you eventually need to configure your Internet router before an openHABian installation.